tomhopper/qcc_ggplot/README.md

 * Fixed backwards compatibility problem with label.limits.
 Will now accept any text or numeric labels for UCL and LCL labels.
 * Added argument label.cl to allow manual setting of center line label
 * Fixed incorrect UCL, LCL and CL labels showing in plot info box when label.limits or label.cl was set; not correctly shows the actual calculated values.

+#### v 1.0.6 2017-12-28

+* Fixed problem with added labels causing an error in ggplot2 code.